-Superintendents ......lvy Armstrong.
+Superintendents .....Ivy Armstrong .
 GENERAL RULES:

-- All rabbits entered must follow the American Rabbit Breeder's Standard pre breed.
+- 1. All rabbits entered must follow the American Rabbit Breeder's Standard pre breed.
 ALL MIXED BREED RABBITS DISQUALIFIED. - 2.
 All rabbits must be permanently tattooed in left ear. - Rabbits must be entered by 12:00 p.m.
-Saturday, September 26 and must remain in place throughout

-- showing.
-Rabbit show will start at 1:00 p.m. on Saturday, September 26th. - Exhibitors will be responsible for care of their own rabbits, - unless arrangements are made with the Show Superintendent. - All exhibitors will be required to follow the General Rules - and regulations with respect to the health of their rabbits.
+Saturday, September 25 and must remain in place throughout showing.
+Rabbit show will start at 1:00 p.m. on Saturday, September 25th. - Exhibitors will be responsible for care of their own rabbits, unless arrangements are made with the Show and regulations with respect to the health of their rabbits.
 Any rabbits showing signs of disease will not be entered.